MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 # Deploy the Return to the Workplace solution

 This article provides step-by-step instructions to IT administrators on how to deploy the Return to the Workplace solution.
-Following the steps in this article to deploy Return to the Workplace solution.
+Follow the steps in this article to deploy Return to the Workplace solution.

 Estimated time to complete these steps: 60–90 minutes